List of possible dwarf planets: Largest measured candidates

 For objects without a measured size or mass, sizes can only be estimated by assuming an albedo.
 Most sub-dwarf objects are thought to be dark, because they haven't been resurfaced; this means that they are also relatively large for their magnitudes.
 Below is a table for assumed albedos between 4% (the albedo of Salacia) and 20% (a value above which suggests resurfacing), and the sizes objects of those albedos would need to be (if round) to produce the observed absolute magnitude.
-Backgrounds are blue for >900 km and cyan for >600km.
+Backgrounds are blue for >900 km and teal for >600 km.

+§ This object is scheduled for imaging with the Hubble Space Telescope in 2026, which may determine if it has a moon or moons, which if found could enable a measurement of its mass.